 My name is Henning Piezunka.
 I am from Heidelberg, Germany.
 I am an Assistant Professor at INSEAD in Fontainebleau, France.

 My research is on intermediaries, competition, and innovation.
 I study these in the contexts of video games, user suggestions, and Formula 1.
 Most of my work is done through quantitative methods.
 My committee members are Riitta Katila, Kathleen Eisenhardt, Chuck Eesley and David Krackhardt.
-More information on my Academic CV and my Google Scholar Profile.
+More information on my Academic CV, my ResearchGate Profile, and my Google Scholar Profile.
 Funny story, the following list can be used to find an article to read not just to count them.

 - Piezunka, H., & L. Dahlander.
 “Distant search, narrow attention: How competition for attention alters organizations’ filtering of suggestions in crowdsourcing” Academy of Management Journal, 58(3) 856-880 (Video regarding the article, Blog post by Henrich Greve, Article on INSEAD Knowledge)

 - Dahlander, L., & H. Piezunka (2014) “Open to suggestions: How organizations elicit suggestions through proactive and reactive attention.”
 Research Policy, 43 (5), 812-827 (Article on INSEAD Knowledge)

 - Katila, R., Chen, E., and H. Piezunka (2012), “All the right moves: How entrepreneurs compete effectively in new and old markets”.
 Strategic Entrepreneurship Journal, 6, 116-132

 - Piezunka, H. (2011) “Technological platforms - An assessment of the primary types of technological platforms, their strategic issues and their linkages to organizational theory” Journal für Betriebswirtschaft 61(2-3), 179-226,

 - Eisenhardt, K. and H. Piezunka “Complexity and corporate strategy” (2011) Sage Handbook of Complexity and Management.
 P. Allen, S. Maguire and B. McKelvey.
 506-523